mirakl/redux-lists/readme.md

 ### Redux-lists in action

 That's where redux-lists is useful, because it provides you those tools and even more!

-Here is how it looks like:
+For instance, in this case we want to manage a collection of articles.
+Redux-lists gives you action creators and selectors to manage those articles in your application.

+Firstly, we need to generate those tools by giving redux-list the namespace you want them to operate in:

 *articleActions.js*
 ```javascript